blockapps/create-strato-dapp/README.md

 node app-framework/index.js create <project-name>
 ```

-3. Input your node's configuration information when prompted.
+3. Enter your node's configuration information when prompted.
 If there is a default shown, simply hit ENTER to accept it.

 4. When you have answered all of the prompts, the script will execute (it may take a couple of minutes).
 It will create the directory `<project-name>`, and initialize the STRATO dapp.
 After it finishes, enter the project directory and follow the included `README` for further instructions on executing the app.